SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What are the key characteristics of the individual empire model?
+What are the risks associated with the individual empire model?

-Platforms like YouTube and TikTok have introduced monetization features, such as ad revenue sharing and creator funds, to incentivize content creation and support creators in building their businesses.
+Platforms like TikTok and YouTube have introduced monetization features, such as Creator Funds and subscription services, to empower creators to build sustainable businesses.

 Works Cited & Evidence